top of page

 IMG-20190712-WA0012.jpg

 Pastor Patrick (right) leads Family Believers Church.
-Together with volunteers like Norah and Ben they are reaching out to those in need.
-The team encourage local people to get involved with enterprises based in the church.
+The Church is at the centre of the community and is helping to break the cycle of poverty in which many are trapped.
+The team of volunteers encourage local people to get involved with activities based in the church.
 This includes Soap making, SACCOs (savings and loans group) and Counselling.
 Patrick says

 “People are just earning daily bread to live, and at times some can miss eating.
 If nothing has been earned in a day, the petty jobs done can’t sustain them as expected.